 Sometimes your clippers will tell you exactly what they need.
 If you hear a loud, clattering noise or feel the blades snagging a client's hair, stop and grab your oil.
 Another clear sign is heat; if the blades feel unusually hot, they're working too hard due to friction.
 Ignoring these signals can lead to irritated skin for your client and permanent damage to your blade set.
 Keeping your Andis trimmers and clippers properly lubricated is the easiest way to avoid these issues and keep them running quietly and efficiently.

-How to Properly Oil Your Hair Clippers
+How to Oil Your Hair Clippers the Right Way

 Oiling your clippers is one of the fastest and most effective ways to protect your investment.
 It’s a simple routine that takes less than a minute but makes a world of difference in performance and longevity.
 Think of it as a quick tune-up between clients.
 Following these three steps will keep your blades sharp, cool, and ready for any cut.

-Step 1: Prep and Clean
+Step 1: Start with a Clean Slate

 Before you do anything else, always make sure your clippers are unplugged.
 Safety first!
 Next, grab a small brush to sweep away any loose hair and debris from the blade and housing.
 For a deeper clean, use a dedicated blade wash solution to dissolve any gunk or product buildup.
 A clean surface ensures the oil can penetrate and lubricate the metal effectively.
 Getting this step right is the foundation for a perfectly maintained tool, ensuring your clippers are always ready for the next client.

-Step 2: Apply the Oil
+Step 2: Apply Oil in the Right Spots

 With your clippers clean and dry, it’s time to apply the oil.
 You don’t need much; a little goes a long way.
 Place two or three drops of clipper oil directly along the top of the blade teeth.
 Then, add one drop to each side of the blade at the back where they slide against each other.
 Once the oil is on, plug your clippers in and turn them on for about 10 to 15 seconds.
 This action helps the oil work its way evenly across all the moving parts, ensuring complete coverage for your professional trimmers and clippers.

-Step 3: Wipe Away Excess
+Step 3: Wipe Off Any Excess

 This final step is just as important as the others.
 After running the clippers to distribute the oil, turn them off and unplug them again.
 Take a clean, soft cloth and gently wipe away any excess oil from the blades and housing.
 Why?
 Because leftover oil can attract hair clippings, dust, and dirt, which can clog up the blades and undo all your hard work.
 A quick wipe-down leaves your tools perfectly lubricated without any sticky residue, so they’re pristine and ready for action.
 This keeps your sets & combos in perfect working order.